guppyfish123/SOC_Lab/Installation/Elastic-Kibana.md

 ### Security
 Kibana also requires both the `xpack.encryptedSavedObjects.encryptionKey` and `elasticsearch.serviceAccountToken` to be configured in the in the `/etc/kibana/kibana.yml` file.
 To setup a `xpack.encryptedSavedObjects.encryptionKey:` which will be required for encryption purposes in order to use connectors in kibana.
-The encryption key has to be a minium of 32 bytes long in order to ve valid and can be generated using the following command:
+The encryption key has to be a minimum of 32 bytes long in order to be valid and can be generated using the following command:
 ```bash
 openssl rand -hex 16
 ```
 <br>

 To setup a ***serviceAccountToken*** which can be used to authenticate with elasticsearch instead of a generic username and password which can be harder to manage in this case.
-ElasticSearch has a tool to assist in making this tokem which can be found in your `/usr/share/elasticsearch/bin` directory.
+ElasticSearch has a tool to assist in making this token which can be found in your `/usr/share/elasticsearch/bin` directory.
 To create a service account token use the following command
 ```bash
  ./elasticsearch-service-tokens create elastic/kibana kibana_token